Where Does the Fault Lie?

 DQ is a collaborative process, particularly in areas where the company is making heavy investments in uncertain futures, such as R&D, product development and innovation.
 To preserve data and information integrity, key stakeholders need to be involved in producing the numbers and ranges of numbers around technical, market, cost and other factors that influence the development of quality decisions.
 Typically, a team might include finance, marketing, R&D, strategic planning and others with (a) domain knowledge and (b) a stake in the outcome.

-The challenge is to do as much as you can to assure the integrity of data input to the computer, thus avoiding garbage in and producing information that is trustworthy and actionable.
+The challenge is to do as much as you can to assure the integrity of data input, thus avoiding garbage in and producing information that is trustworthy and actionable.
 You don’t have to worry about garbage out if you have successfully achieved control over quality input.